Where to sell property online

 This can be up to 30 days from the date of going online.
 The longer the auction period the greater the chance of achieving the maximum amount for the property, however a shorter period can be chosen if time is of the essence.

 4. Produce a legal documents pack

 A legal pack must be uploaded prior to the start of the auction.
 We can recommend our legal partners or you can instruct your own solicitors.

 5. Sit back and watch the bids come in

 Bids are placed in minimum increments according the value of the property.
 Any bids placed in the final 5 minutes of the auction will extend the timer by 15 minutes to allow everyone a fair chance to bid.

 If the reserve is met or exceeded when the auction timer ends, the successful bidder is charged a holding deposit and exchange takes place.
 At this point, you will be legally obliged to sell the property for the full purchase price.

-Reservation period begins (for online conditional auctions)
+Reservation period begins (for conditional Timed Auctions)

 If the reserve is met or exceeded when the auction timer ends, an exclusivity period begins in relation to that property requiring them to exchange contracts and complete within 56 days from the end of the auction.
 The buyer is automatically charged a reservation fee.